1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Imaging Studies

-Abdominal ultrasound, CT, or MRI may be ordered to assess structural issues, masses, or organ inflammation.
+Abdominal ultrasound, CT or MRI can be requested in order to evaluate structural problems, masses, or inflamed organs.

 Rishi Chadha